21 Health Secrets Your Gut Is Trying to Tell You

 You could have liver trouble

 You might not even realize it, but the liver is actually part of the digestive system.
 “Nutrients from our food, ingested toxins, and medications are absorbed into the bloodstream from the intestines, and the first stop is the liver, which is involved in many metabolic processes that help create energy or breakdown dangerous substances,” Dr. Braha says.
 Symptoms such as weight loss, decreased appetite, fatigue, abdominal swelling, and alterations in your mental state could be the first signs of liver disease, including hepatitis, cirrhosis, or cancer.
 “As the liver begins to enlarge, patients may experience abdominal pain on the right side near the rib cage,” Dr. Braha says.
 If you have these symptoms, see your doctor, especially if you have other risk factors like drug or alcohol use or obesity.
-Here are 13 ways you could be secretly hurting your liver.

 You’re eating too many fatty foods

 Besides the obvious side effects from this bad habit—like weight gain—eating fatty foods may contribute to the formation of gallstones.
 “One common type, called a cholesterol gallstone, is felt by most experts to occur when your liver excretes more cholesterol than your bile juice can normally dissolve,” Dr. Rosenberg says.
 “Elevated blood cholesterol is associated with obesity, and obesity is associated with increased production and excretion of cholesterol into the bile.”
 Although there are genetic factors you can’t change that contribute to gallstones, eating less saturated fat may help prevent them.
-Instead, eat these superfoods for a healthy gallbladder diet.

 You may have an ulcer

 If you feel pain in your stomach and often find yourself reaching for antacids after eating, you should be evaluated for an ulcer or damage to your stomach lining.
 “Frequently, people with ulcers have dyspepsia or upper abdominal pain, with discomfort moving to the left or right of the abdomen or sometimes to the back,” Dr. Ramdhaney says.
 “These symptoms may get worse after eating with increased belching, feeling of fullness, nausea, vomiting, or inability to tolerate meals with high-fat content.”
 Although some ulcers don’t cause any symptoms, if you have signs of an ulcer you should see your doctor before complications—such as vomiting blood or what looks like coffee grounds, passing black or reddish stool, sudden abdominal pain and bloating, and sometimes weight loss—occur.
-Make sure you know all the ulcer symptoms that mean you should go see your doctor.

 You have a stomach bug